QL2111/R_Gradient_Descent_Multinomial/README.md

 <h2 id="data-flow">🏗️ Data Flow</h2>

 1. **Data Loading and Preparation**
-:

    * Detect and removes outliers with the chosen threshold, using the IQR method.
    * Handle missing values through imputation (median for quantitative variables and mode for categorical variables).
-   * Train/Test split with the option to stratify
+   * Train/Test split with the option to stratify.
-   * Use ont-hot encoding of the categoricals values
+   * Use ont-hot encoding of the categoricals values.
-   * Standardization of the numericals values
+   * Standardization of the numericals values.
    * Use a factor analysis if specified and only keep the number of the dimensions that reach a threshold of cumulative variance.

 2. **Model Training**